juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

 <p>
 Nevertheless, as of late, the curious phenomenon of typifying my playlists synthesized the imprinting process of youthful impression.
 Every song was no longer spontaneous but force-fed, leading me to navigate the doldrums of the 7th replay of my favorite artist's B-side.
 In circumnavigating this year-long quest to custom-tailor my tunes, I became attuned to how my reaction to these songs was a litmus test of my station in life - had a new season just begun and with the optimism of opportunity, or had a become moored to habitual, yearning for the passage of change?

-Upon obliging myself to constrain the songs I heard, I could pinpoint precisely which records incited the highest pleasure over time.
+Upon obliging myself to constrain the songs I heard, I pinpointed which records incited the highest pleasure over time.
 I catalogue them as follows:
 </p>
 <section>
     <ol style="background: linear-gradient(90deg, #ff0066ff 0%, #f9f52cff 10%, #ffc643ff 20%); -webkit-background-clip: text; color: transparent; font-weight: bold;">